 - Gathered intelligence about the nature and extent of third sector volunteering in NHS settings across Scotland, including challenges, current practice and opportunities.
 This was done through face to face and telephone interviews and electronic correspondence with a wide range of stakeholders, in both the third sector and NHS

 - Examined existing reports, guidance and legislation relevant to volunteering in NHS settings

 - Undertook and facilitated engagement, which included a ‘Kitchen Cabinet’ discussion, supporting NHS and third sector participants to identify their current levels of engagement around volunteering, as well as gaps and opportunities for improving partnership working around volunteering.

-- Held a major conference in September 2017 and published presentations and a Key Messages report: Volunteering The Golden Thread in Health
+- Held a major conference in September 2017 and published presentations and a Key Messages report, all accessible here: Volunteering The Golden Thread in Health

 - Scoped and co-produced guidance for NHS Boards, in close collaboration with the National Group (Volunteering in NHSScotland), Scottish Health Council, the Project Reference Group and Scottish Government.